ucsd-cse130-mhb/07-types/README.md

 Implement a function `unifyTVar st a t` that tries to unify a type variable `a` with a type `t`.
-If it succeeds, it records the new type assignment by extending the state `st`.
+If it succeeds, it records the new type assignment (for `a`) by extending the state `st`.
 If it fails, it throws an exception.

 ```haskell
 unifyTVar :: InferState -> TVar -> Type -> InferState
 ```

-You can use a helper function `extendState` to extend a substitution inside a state.
+You can use the provided helper function `extendState` to extend a substitution inside a state -- it's probably simpler to use that than to call `extendSubst` directly.

 **Assumption:**
 You can *assume* that `a` does not appear in the *domain* of `stSub st` (i.e. among the type variables it maps);
 remember to *guarantee* this property whenever you call `unifyTVar`.

-When you are done you should get the following behavior:
+When you are done you should get the following behavior.
+Note that `initInferState == []`:

 ```haskell
 >>> stSub $ unifyTVar initInferState "a" (list "b")